 - Record the general amount of food the cat consumes in the span of a day.

 - Ration out helpings of food, particularly dry food.
 Make a record of any snacks or treats the cat is offered.
-Doing this is the solely accurate method of knowing just how much food the cat consumes daily.
+Doing this is the sole accurate method of knowing just how much food the cat consumes daily.